Home broadband deals in Cambridge

 If you want a broadband and TV package you can choose from Sky, Virgin, TalkTalk and BT, but remember that without a high-speed unlimited broadband connection, streaming HD video may not work very well.

 To find out what’s in your exact location, enter your address into our comparison pages to display only those deals available to your home.
 You can use the filters to narrow these down to specific deals, and we'll also make sure to flag any added extras, such as vouchers, gifts or even free installation.

 ADSL stands for ‘Asymmetric Digital Subscriber Line’.
 It’s broadband technology that allows the transfer data across regular telephone lines.
 You can make calls at the same time as being connected to the internet.

 An ADSL line will, at minimum, allow for a broadband connection of up to 8Mb.
 These days, that’s pretty slow and won’t allow you to do much other than emailing or basic web searches.

 ADSL2+ is now available at nearly all exchanges across the UK with slightly faster data transfer rates of around 10-11Mb.

 Comparing mobile broadband in Cambridge

-All four mobile network operators report very good coverage of central Cambridge, and much of the surrounding area too.
+All four mobile network operators report good coverage of central Cambridge and much of the surrounding area too.

-As always, you must confirm coverage in your area before purchasing a mobile service.
-As well as the network’s own coverage check tools (which you can access by clicking the logos below) ask friends and family for their experiences, the tools are not guaranteed and there can easily be dead spots even within well covered locations.
+You should always check coverage in your area before purchasing a mobile service.
+As well as the network’s own coverage check tools (which you can access by clicking the logos below), ask friends and family for their experiences.